Schwarzschild black hole levitating in the hyperextreme Kerr field: Physical properties of a levitating black hole

 We first note that the application of the solution derived in the previous section to concrete equilibrium configurations of a Schwarzschild black hole and a Kerr hyperextreme object is very simple: one only needs to choose some particular values of the masses $m_1$ and $m_2$, together with the value of the distance $s$ ($s>m_1$) at which equilibrium must occur, and then find from formula (\ref{j2}) the corresponding value of the angular momentum $j_2$ ensuring equilibrium.
 The space--time geometry of that particular configuration is determined by formulas (\ref{E_pot2}), (\ref{Rr}) and (\ref{metric}).

 Turning now to the general properties of our solution, it should be emphasized that the levitating Schwarzschild black hole does not contribute to the general angular momentum of the system, and this fact can be readily verified, e.g., with the help of Tomimatsu's angular--momentum formula \cite{Tom}.
 At the same time, it is not difficult to calculate the horizon's local angular velocity $\Omega$ \cite{Car} induced by the Kerr constituent in the Schwarzschild black hole because this quantity is equal to the inverse value of the metric function $\omega$ evaluated on the horizon.
 From (\ref{E_pot2}), (\ref{Rr}) and (\ref{metric}) we get the following simple formula: \be \Omega=\frac{\epsilon m_2}{2(s+m_2)(s+m_1+m_2)}, \ee which means that $\Omega$ is inversely proportional to the square of the distance between the constituents and has the same sign as the angular momentum $j_2$.
 The corotating Kerr hyperextreme object and the Schwarzschild horizon give rise to the spin--spin repulsive force compensating the gravitational attraction of the constituents, which is in agreement with the general observations made in the aforementioned paper \cite{Var} by Varzugin.
 At the same time, an estimation made in \cite{Var} concerning $\Omega$ resulted in the induced angular velocity proportional to $s^{-3}$; however, such a more rapid, compared to our formula (\ref{Om}), decreasing of $\Omega$ with distance could be explained by the presence in \cite{Var} of a strut attached to the horizon and slowing down its velocity.
+Note that $\Omega$ of the black--hole constituent takes zero value (in addition to $j_1=0$ that we demanded from the very beginning) when $m_2=0$ (absence of the hyperextreme constituent) or $s=\infty$ (infinite separation), i.e., when the Schwarzschild horizon is not affected by frame--dragging.

 For the calculation of the horizon area one can use the formula $4\pi m_1[-\omega_H^2\exp(2\gamma_H)]^{1/2}$, where $\omega_H$ and $\gamma_H$ are values of the functions $\omega$ and $\gamma$ on the horizon; after its application we get \be A_H=16\pi m_1^2\Bigl(1+\frac{m_2}{s}\Bigr), \ee and the well--known expression for the area of the isolated Schwarzschild horizon is recovered from (\ref{area}) in the limit $s\to\infty$, or in the absence of the second body ($m_2=0$).
 Apparently, the entropy of the Schwarzschild black hole increases as a result of the interaction with the Kerr constituent.